World's steepest funicular railway

 The line replaces an older funicular which had been in operation since 1933.

-"After 14 years of planning and building, everyone is very proud of this train," said Ivan Steiner, a spokesman for the railway which opens to the public Sunday.
+"After 14 years of planning and building, everyone is very proud of this train," said Ivan Steiner, a spokesman for the railway, which opens to the public Sunday.

-The previous steepest funicular was the Gelmerbahn -- with a gradient of 106% -- which climbs to the Gelmersee lake in the Bern region of Switzerland.
+The previous steepest funicular was the Gelmerbahn, with a gradient of 106%, which climbs to the Gelmersee lake in the Bern region of Switzerland.